Selling Off-Plan Property Dubai (2025 Guide & Profit Strategies)

 - Paying the Deposit: The buyer secures the property by paying a deposit, which is typically held by the real estate agency until the transfer is complete.

 - Applying for the NOC: Once the deposit is paid, the seller formally applies to the master developer for the NOC.
-This involves submitting the required documents and paying the developer's NOC fees.
+This involves submitting the required documents and paying the developer's NOC fees, adhering to 2025 regulations.

 - Final Transfer: With the NOC in hand, both the seller and the new buyer attend an appointment at a DLD-approved trustee office or sometimes the developer's own office.
 Here, the final payments are made, the original ownership document (Oqood) is transferred to the new buyer, and the DLD fees are settled.